-- Initialize Position? allows you to initialize the receiver graphically or by text.
-See pages 1-2 for instructions on initialization. - Start AutoLocate?- allows the receiver to locate your position automatically. - Track Up/North Up SkyView?- allows you to select between a north up or track up sky view display. - Setup Simulator? allows you to define speed, course and position values while in simulator mode.
-See the Getting Started Tour for more on using simulator mode.
+• Initialize Position?- allows you to initialize the receiver on the map or by text.
+See pages 6-8 for instructions on initialization.

+- Start AutoLocate?- allows the receiver to locate your position automatically. - Either Track Up/North Up SkyView?- allows you to select between a north up or track up sky view display. - Either Setup/Start Simulator? allows you to define speed, course and position values while in simulator mode.
+See the Getting Started Tour for more on using simulator mode. - A. Whenever the GPSMAP 175 is in simulator mode, the 'Setup Simulator?' option will appear on all the main pages. - B. The simulated heading, speed, position and altitude may be changed at any time.